jorshali/aws-sam-rest-api-starter/README.md

 # aws-sam-rest-api-starter

 A TypeScript-based starter project for creating a REST API with [AWS SAM](https://aws.amazon.com/serverless/sam/).
+For a complete tutorial using this project, check out: [Build a REST API with TypeScript in 5 Minutes](https://focus.dev/build-a-rest-api-in-aws-with-typescript-in-5-minutes/).

 ## Introduction